APurples/IMPOSTOR-CODENAME/README.md

 MAZ - Coder and Arabian translator.

-Credits to Clowfoe and Impostorom for making the VS Impostor Mod.
+Impostorom - Creators of VS Impostor Mod.

-Credits to Denasu for making the D'lowing mod!
+Denasu - Creators of D'lowing mod.

 There are more credits in the port, go to the credits section in the main menu to check everyone else out.